gongfarmer/janeway/README.md

     end
 ```

-This allows the matched value to be modified in place:
+Strings values can be modified in place:
 ```ruby
     Janeway.enum_for('$.birds[? @=="storck"]', data).each do |bird|
       bird.gsub!('ck', 'k') # Fix a typo: "storck" => "stork"